eatlas/AU_NESP-MaC-3-17_AIMS_Shallow-mask/README.md

 1. Any biases in the interpretation of the imagery by the expert will affect the determination of the estimated true boundary and the repositioning of the vertex.
 2. Many shallow features are ambiguous in the satellite imagery, making determining the true boundary error prone regardless of the amount of time spent on each assessment.
 3. In shallow soft sediment areas definition of this dataset is only loosely defined.
 This dataset is intended to act as a visual clipping mask with the depth threshold varying with the water clarity.
 This makes it difficult to determine the true boundary that should have been mapped difficult, particularly in areas where the image gradients are low.
 To compensate for this in low gradient, visually uncertain areas the accuracy assessment vertex was positioned so that the measured error (difference with the original vertex position) corresponded to the level of uncertainty.
 4. The reference imagery used for determining the true boundaries is 10 m resolution.
-This low resolution, combined with image uncertainty makes the it difficult to reliably determine the true boundaries better than 20 m error.
+This low resolution, combined with image uncertainty makes it difficult to reliably determine the true boundaries better than 20 m error.